 Join Seton Hall Law School faculty and respected industry leaders for a comprehensive overview of state, federal, and international law governing prescription drugs and medical devices.

-This four-day healthcare compliance certification program immerses attendees in the statutes, regulations and other guidance that comprise the body of law known as “fraud and abuse law.”
+This four-day healthcare compliance certificate program immerses attendees in the statutes, regulations, and other guidance that comprise the body of law known as “fraud and abuse law.”

 Throughout the program, participants engage in group problem-solving activities and analyze the covered laws and regulations through case studies.

-By the program conclusion, attendees discover how to create a culture of compliance and leave with the skills necessary to develop, enhance and enforce their organization’s corporate compliance program.
+By the program conclusion, attendees discover how to create a culture of compliance and leave with the skills necessary to develop, enhance, and enforce their organizations' corporate compliance programs.

-New this year!
-Check out our one-day, healthcare compliance certification "Plus" workshop.
+Check out our one-day, healthcare compliance certificate "Plus" workshop.
 Take advantage of this interactive, hands-on learning experience covering current trends in compliance and analytics.

 - Compliance Officers Panel Discussion